AI Answering Service For Nail Salons

 Built for salons where the phone rings at the worst possible moment: while every technician is busy and the next appointment wants an answer now.

-Edit call volume, buyer intent, 25% lift, and service AOV.
+Edit call volume, qualified intent, 25% lift, and service AOV.

 Planning model only.
 Replace with the salon's booking logs, service mix, add-on rate, and no-show/reschedule recovery data.